theonlybrand/dynamic-motd/README.md

 # dynamic-motd
-Dynamic MOTD for short info when logging into your linux server
+Dynamic MOTD for short information when logging into your linux server